signalfx/o11y-dem-cli/README.md

 ## Getting Started

-To install the CLI from npm, please run
+To install the CLI from npm, run the following command:
 ```
 npm install -g @splunk/rum-cli
 ```

-After installing, for an overview of the splunk-rum CLI and available commands, please run
+After installing, for an overview of the splunk-rum CLI and available commands, run the following command:
 ```
 splunk-rum
 ```